Bunny6409/Bunny6409.github.io/README.md

 <h4 id="USA"> Minor Gods and Goddesses</h4>
 <h6> Note</h6>
-<p> There are about hundreds of minor gods and goddesses .
+<p id="Minor"> There are about hundreds of minor gods and goddesses .
 These gods are not taken seriously and mistreated a lot .
 There are about 15 major gods including the 12 Olympians .
 But the others are known as minor gods and goddesses .
 They are classified as minor as they don't have much territory or power .
 These gods aren't invinted in Mount Olympus and have to make their own palaces .
 I am going to list as many minors gods I can .</p>